lyoodong/lyoodong/README.md

 ## 💼 Work Experience
 **Daglo** — Korea’s No.1 AI Speech-to-Text Service(2023/12~2024/12)
-- Migrated the React Native app to native iOS
+- Migrated the React Native app to `native iOS`
-- Implemented recording & audio/video playback using AVFoundation
+- develoy recording and audio/video playback using `AVFoundation`
-- Built a scalable iOS architecture using UIKit and MVVM
+- Built a scalable iOS architecture using `UIKit` and `MVVM`
-- Handled reactive, async processes with RxSwift, RxMoya
+- Handled reactive, async processes with `RxSwift`, `RxMoya`
-- Automated CI/CD with Fastlane
+- Automated CI/CD with `Fastlane`
 - Automated app internationalization with Python scripts

 ## 🚀 Projects